ooni/ooni.org/content/about/faq.md

 and that we should look deeper into the measurement data** to determine what is happening.

-### Why does OONI Explorer suggest that an accessible site or app is blocked?
+### Why does OONI Explorer suggest that a site or app that I can access is blocked in my country?

 There are two reasons why this may happen:

-1. Perhaps the website or app in question was blocked by other Internet Service Provider(s), and not by your ISP.
+1. Perhaps the website or app in question was blocked by other Internet Service Provider(s) in your country, and not by your ISP.

 2. The testing result is a **false positive**.
 The following two questions and answers address this further.